East West Home’s Best?

 Both English and American research shows that the gender-gap disappears with home education (Ray 1997, Rothermel 2002).

-Home Education & Socio-Economic and Minority Racial Background
+Home Education & Socio-Economic and Multicultural Backgrounds

 For pupils attending regular school, the income or educational level of the parents serves as a reliable indicator of expected learning performance.
 It is very rare that students rise above their parents’ level (Dam & Vermunt, 2003).
 With home-education, on the other hand, children achieve a higher than average result, regardless of the educational level or social position of the parents.